"

 • SID: 40 inches

-• Adjustments: Flex knee of elevated side; abduct uppermost thigh to avoid superimposition.
+• Adjustments: Flex knee of elevated side; abduct uppermost thigh to clear pubic region.
 Arm of elevated side across chest.
-Pubic arch closest to table aligned over midline of grid.
+Pubic arch on dependent side aligned with midline of grid.

-• CR: Perpendicular, centered 2 in. above pubic symphysis and 2 in. medial to elevated ASIS.
-(For voiding studies: perpendicular at pubic symphysis).
+• CR: Perpendicular, centered 2 inches above pubic symphysis and 2 inches medial to elevated ASIS.
+(For voiding studies: CR perpendicular at the pubic symphysis.)

-• Pt.
-Instructions: Suspend respiration at end of expiration.
+• Patient instructions: Suspend respiration at end of expiration.

 Evaluation Criteria

-• Bladder filled with contrast; distal ureters and proximal urethra demonstrated.
+• Coverage: Bladder, distal ureters, and proximal urethra demonstrated.

-• Pubic bones projected below bladder neck and urethra.
+• Technique checks: Pubic bones projected below bladder neck and urethra.

 Lateral Cystogram